 Prambanan temple is one of the largest Hindu temples in the world.
 It is included in the list of UNESCO World Heritage Site since 1991.

 Although batik is widely used and produce all over Indonesia, batik from Jogja is very famous.
-We can see collection of hundreds antique batik in this museum.
+You can see collection of hundreds antique batik in this museum.
 The tour guide will explain the process of producing batik and the different patterns and colors of batik from different regions.

-We also can try to do batik, guided by their experienced staffs.
+You also can try to do batik, guided by their experienced staffs.

-After 9pm, these sidewalks are transformed into eateries called lesehan [lesehan is a term where we dine while sitting on the floor].
+After 9pm, these sidewalks are transformed into eateries called lesehan [lesehan is a term where you dine while sitting on the floor].
 Many food vendors sell their food on the sidewalks covered with mats.
 Guests dine in right there on the mat.

 The special dish from Jogja is gudeg.
 It is a combination of rice with cooked jack-fruit, cassava leaves or spinach, tofu, eggs, fried chicken or steamed chicken.
 My favorite vendor is the old lady in front of Mirota furniture (the second shop, smaller than the first Mirota in front of Beringharjo market).
 She’s been my favorite since I was young, so she’s in the business for more than 30 years!
 Every night she starts at 7pm until all food are sold, during low season she’s there until 2am.